 “Advance directive” is a term that refers to your spoken and written instructions about your future medical care and treatment.
 It is a collection of documents that spell out what treatments you do or do not want.
 These papers only discuss medical treatment and are not the same thing as legal or financial documents such as a power of attorney.

 There may come a time when you or a family member is seriously injured or very ill and difficult decisions about giving or withholding medical care must be made.
 Every competent adult has the right to accept or refuse any recommended medical treatment and documenting your health care choices before you are sick or injured helps your family and physician understand your wishes.

 According to Indiana law, “competent adults have the right to control the decisions relating to their own medical care, including the decision to have medical or surgical means or procedures intended to prolong their lives provided, withheld or withdrawn.”

 Under Indiana law, a written advance directive can communicate a competent person’s wishes regarding health care, including life-prolonging treatment.
 The directive can designate a person who will have the role of making difficult health care decisions for you, if you become unable to state your wishes.
 A formal advance directive can be in the form of a living will, a life-prolonging procedures declaration, an appointment of a health care representative, or an appointment of a power-of-attorney for health care (Indiana Code IC 16-8-11).
 You have a right to make an advance directive if you want to, but you are not required to do so.

-A living will does not become effective until three conditions are met:
+A living will (Living Will Declaration or Life-Prolonging Procedures Declaration) does not become effective until three conditions are met.

-2. A physician has certified in writing that the patient is in terminal condition—meaning that there can be no recovery, and death will occur within a short period of time.
+- A physician has certified in writing that the patient is in terminal condition—meaning there can be no recovery, and death will occur within a short period of time.

 In the instance that the patient is pregnant, a living will is not valid.